Each shooter must have paid a Day Use fee, or possess an Annual Pass, an active military ID, or a RVSSA Purple Heart Pass.

 Report vandalism and safety violations.

-Children must be supervised at all times.
+Children must be always supervised.

 Unlawful possession or use of firearms will be reported to law enforcement.